amnazahid99/CGPA-Calculation-system/README.md

-# CGPA-Calculation-system
+ CGPA-Calculation-system
 This is the code for CGPA calculation in Lahore College for Women University in Python.
+It calculates the CGPA of 2 students at a time.
 Description:
 1. Object-Oriented Approach:
     The code employs an object-oriented approach with a `Student` class to encapsulate data and functionality related to each student, such as marks, attendance, and GPA calculations.
 This allows for cleaner organization and management of student data.